These Ensenada Fish Tacos served with Spicy Mayo are made with cod, flour, spices, corn tortillas and served with a delicious pico de gallo.

 - Spicy Mayo

-See recipe card for quantities for Ensenada Fish Tacos.
+See recipe card for this Fish Tacos Recipe quantities.

 In a shallow dish, add the flour, paprika, onion powder, ground cumin, sea salt, and pepper.
 Dip the fish into flour mixture and repeat with rest.